Select Your Tournament(s)

 |---|---|---|---|---|---|

-We are delighted to invite you to the 2026 Senior European Ethics Olympiad, an exciting online event designed for 14-18 year-olds (at any point during 2026) to explore complex ethical questions through structured, thought-provoking discussions.
-Participants will have the chance to sharpen their critical thinking, engage in meaningful dialogue, and consider diverse perspectives on challenging moral dilemmas.
+We are thrilled to invite you to the 2026 Middle School Ethics Olympiad, an online event where 11–14-year-olds (at any point during 2026) can engage in structured, thought-provoking discussions on complex ethical issues.
+This competition is an excellent opportunity for students to sharpen their critical thinking, engage in meaningful dialogue, and explore diverse perspectives on challenging moral dilemmas.

 Dates and Times (All Olympiads are Online!)